 Baez’s distinctive vocal style and political activism had a significant impact on popular music.
 She was one of the first musicians to use her popularity as a vehicle for social protest, singing and marching for human rights and peace.
 Baez came to be considered the “most accomplished interpretive folksinger/songwriter of the 1960s.”

-Recently celebrating her 74th birthday (born January 9, 1941), Joan has found success interpreting songs of modern songwriters such as Ryan Adams, Josh Ritter, Steve Earle and Natalie Merchant in recent years.
+In recent years Joan has found success interpreting songs of modern songwriters such as Ryan Adams, Josh Ritter, Steve Earle and Natalie Merchant.
 Her recordings include many topical songs and material dealing with social issues.

 Video: Joan Baez performing “Forever Young”